shaharBabkoff/maarchot22/README.md

 # explenation about mync

 - `importent note:` we did exercices 1-5 (without 6)
+- in order to connect to the program you can use:
+- nc (-u for udp) localhost port -for running client
+- nc (-u for udp) -l -p port- for running server
+  ##
-we will support the following features:
+# we will support the following features:

-- -e flag: execute a shell command
 - -i flag: get input from a socket
 - -o flag: write output to a socket
 - -b flag: input and output go to the same socket
+-  -e flag: execute a shell command
 - -t flag: set timeout for the execution of the program
 - if we don't send the -e flag, the program will act as a chat between two terminals.